Back to Top

 Accessibility

-Clarington Public Library is committed to ensuring equal access and participation for people with disabilities.
+Clarington Library, Museums & Archives is committed to ensuring equal access and participation for people with disabilities.
 We are committed to treating people with disabilities in a way that respects their dignity and independence.
 We believe in integration and equal opportunity and we are committed to meeting the needs of people with disabilities in a timely manner.
 We will do so by removing and preventing barriers to accessibility and meeting our accessibility requirements under the Accessibility for Ontarians with Disabilities Act, or the AODA.

 We appreciate your feedback!
 Please submit a Member Feedback Form if you have any suggestions as to how we can enhance our service delivery.